cpjobling/eg-259-cw-2013/README.md

 The first time you do this, Git will incorporate any changes from <http://github.com/cpjobling/eg-259-vm> and clone the original code for *this* repository as submodule ``web/eg-259/webapp``.
 Thus <http://localhost:4567/eg-259/webapp> is a copy of the static version of the coursework site that you can use for reference.
 Thereafter, it will update ``web/eg-259/webapp`` and pull any changes that you have made to your copy of the coursework that have been pushed to GitHub.
 After this initial setup, as your changes will be recorded in the local submodule anyway, the ``submodule update`` command will only be useful for setting up ``eg-259-vm`` on a different machine or in a different folder.

 For more information about Git Submodules see [Git Tools - Submodules](http://git-scm.com/book/en/Git-Tools-Submodules) [7].
-For more on use of Git for version control, we recommend that you spend 30 minutes to work through the on-line [Try Git](http://try.github.com/levels/1/challenges/1) tutorial, and thereafter refer to the [Pro Git Book](http://git-scm.com/book) [7].
+For more on use of Git for version control, we recommend that you spend 30 minutes to work through the on-line [Try Git](http://try.github.com/levels/1/challenges/1) tutorial [8], and thereafter refer to the [Pro Git Book](http://git-scm.com/book) [7].

 ### Submission and Assessment